-I have wanted to try this restaurant for so long and was so excited when I booked for our tribe for Mothers’ Day.
+I have been wanting to try this restaurant for so long and was excited when I booked for our tribe for Mothers’ Day.
 My Mum, Mac and I, junior, Bro and Sis in law and Mac’s parents.

 If you are not familiar with the Shire, Burraneer Bay is lovely, situated on the Port Hacking River and the Royal Motor Yacht Club is in an outstanding position right on it, truly lovely.